spine-tools/AmBIENCe2ABM/README.md

 ## License

-AmBIENCe2ABM.jl is licensed under the [MIT License](https://mit-license.org/).
+The AmBIENCe2ABM.jl code is licensed under the [MIT License](https://mit-license.org/).
 See `LICENSE` for more information.

+The processed data and the resulting included datapackage are licensed under [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0/).

 ## How to cite